Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 The sleeping bag felt lovely and soft.
 The feel of it was a lot nicer than mainstream ‘synthetic’ sleeping bags.
 It also felt quite thin which I was happy with as LM’s room has been a constant 26 degrees or higher for the last few weeks.

-How was the Bambino Merino sleeping bag to use?
+How was the Bambino Merino baby sleeping bag to use?

 Did the Bambino Merino sleeping bag work?